KenyaChauche/subreddit-classification/README.md

 ### Description

 In week four we've learned about a few different classifiers.
-In week five we'll learn about webscraping, APIs, Natural Language Processing, and some additional classification methods.
+In week five we'll learn about webscraping, APIs, and Natural Language Processing (NLP).
 Now we're going to put those skills to the test.

 For project 3, your goal is two-fold:
 1. Using Reddit's API, you'll collect posts from two subreddits of your choosing.
-2. You'll then use NLP to train a classifier on a binary classification problem, where each post from one of your subreddits is class `0` and all the posts from the other subreddit are of class `1`.
+2. You'll then use NLP to train a classifier on which subreddit a given post came from.
+This is a binary classification problem.

-#### Project Summary

-In this project, we will practice two major skills.
-Collecting data by via an API and then building a binary predictor on text data.

-As we discussed earlier in the course, there are two components to starting a data science problem: the problem statement, and acquiring the data.

-For this article, your problem statement will be: _What characteristics of a post on Reddit are most predictive of which subreddit that post came from?_
+#### About the API

 Reddit's API is fairly straightforward.
 For example, if I want the posts from [`/r/boardgames`](https://www.reddit.com/r/boardgames), all I have to do is add `.json` to the end of the url: https://www.reddit.com/r/boardgames.json